Remote work – this is how we do it!

 We are convinced that you working remotely requires a different approach!

 We believe that structure is crucial if you want a successful remote collaboration.
-Both in the form of a structured communication culture, and also a structured, common overview.
+Both in the form of structured communication culture, and also a structured, common overview.

 Working remote requires that you are clear and precise in your communication.
 It is important to be aware of this when you contact the others.
 This is one of the biggest behavioral communication difficulties.
 We often see ineffective habits, such as people asking questions while their colleagues are in the middle of something.